The Strangest Things Found in Homes After New Homeowners Moved In

 It’s fun to find little things left behind by previous homeowners (whether by accident or on purpose) when you move into a new house.
 But these are definitely out of the ordinary.

 Reddit user Eagle206 wrote that a friend who worked at an old school discovered a fully furnished apartment from the early 1900s when they had to repair a leaky pipe.
 The apartment, which was for the caretaker of the school to live in, even had a coal burning stove to heat it.
 See our hints on how to find a leaky pipe quickly and how to repair a broken pipe.

 Boxes of Pinecones and Toys

 Finding pinecones in the attic usually signals a big problem with your roof but in the case of Reddit user R12356, it meant something different.
 When they went about insulating their attic, the contractor discovered an additional portion of the attic that was sealed off.
 After opening it up, they discovered 15 boxes of pinecones.
-It’s presumed the pinecones were collected for crafting projects, like one of these incredible pinecone craft ideas.
+It’s presumed the pinecones were collected for crafting projects.
 In another part of the home, behind a piece of drywall coming off the wall, there laid vintage toys from the ’50s.
 Maybe some of these vintage toys were found in that room.